Krka National Park

 Good to Know

-- •Go early morning or late afternoon to avoid crowds
+- •Arrive early in the morning or in late afternoon to avoid crowds

-- •Combine with Šibenik or Skradin for a perfect day trip
+- •Combine with Šibenik or Skradin for a full day trip

-- •Less walking than Plitvice, but equally scenic in a different way
+- •Less walking than Plitvice, but equally scenic in its own Mediterranean way

 Book Tours to Krka National Park

-Explore Krka's stunning waterfalls, walk the boardwalk trails and discover historic monasteries with guided day trips.
+Explore Krka's waterfalls, walk the boardwalk trails and discover historic monasteries with guided day trips.

 Explore More Destinations in Croatia